Mohit Chadda

-Mohit Chadda is an Indian actor who appears in Hindi, Telugu and Tamil films.
-His first Telugu film Aithe won the National Film Award for the Best Telugu Feature Film.
+Mohit Chadda is an Indian actor producer, director, and entrepreneur known for his work across Hindi, Telugu and Tamil films.
+His first Telugu film as an Actor, Aithe won the National Film Award for the Best Telugu Feature Film.
 The next year, he starred in the thriller film Aithe Enti (2004).
 He was seen in the 2010 films Dulha Mil Gaya and Do Dooni Chaar although his role in the latter was shortened.
 He was also adjudged first runner-up on the Zee TV reality show India's Best Cinestars Ki Khoj in 2004.
 In 2021, he played a lead role in Flight (2021).
+Over the years, Mohit transitioned from acting into directing and content production, expanding his work into documentaries, streaming content, branded entertainment, and advertising.
+As a director, his notable projects include Flight (2021), India’s Biggest Foodie, Infinite India: The Bharatiya Way, Main Aisa Kyun Hoon?, and The Filmy Hustle.
+Through his production company, Crazy Boyz Entertainment Pvt.
+Ltd., he has been involved in the development of feature films, digital media, and branded content, establishing himself as a multifaceted figure in the Indian entertainment industry.

+Early life and career

+Mohit Chadda was born in Mumbai, Maharashtra, India.
+He began his acting career in the early 2000s and made his feature film debut with the Telugu thriller Aithe (2003), directed by Chandra Sekhar Yeleti.
+The film received critical acclaim and won the National Film Award for Best Feature Film in Telugu.